 3. Determine the Subpanel Size and Location

 Choosing the right subpanel size depends on how many new circuits you plan to add and how much power each will draw.
 Common sizes range from 60 to 100 amps for residential use.
-The subpanel’s location also matters, it should be easily accessible but not near water sources or flammable materials.
+The subpanel’s location also matters; it should be easily accessible but not near water sources or flammable materials.
 Discussing these details with your electrician ensures your subpanel installation meets both convenience and safety standards.

 4. Plan for Future Electrical Needs